 You love your lips but your lifestyle often takes a toll on them.
 What is worse is that you do not even realise it.
 You often only notice your lips looking rough and bad and fail to understand the reasons behind it.
-Could something that you are doing in your daily routine that might be hurting your lips?
+There could be something that you are doing in your daily routine that is hurting your lips.
 Well, it is possible.
-Here are some surprising ways in which you may be causing harm to your beautiful pout.
+Here are some surprising ways by which you may be causing harm to your beautiful pout.

 Your lips need moisture to be healthy and to look good.
 If you let your lips go dry frequently, you are bound to harm them.
 You need to keep them hydrated inside out with the help of fluids and moisturising balms.
 However, make sure that whatever you apply on the lips has more of natural moisture to offer and less of chemical harshness.
 Moist lips always look better and prevent some of the most lip troubles.

 Also read: Things your lips can tell about your health

 Women love their lipsticks, but the sticky waxy sticks can damage them.
 Instead of using waxy lipsticks, use gentle lip colours that come in the form of balms.
 That way, you will be able to minimize damage to your lips and still carry a chic look.
 Moreover, lip balms also offer much-needed moisture to your lips.
 Reapply lip balm to maintain the look and keep your lips moist.

 Nobody needs to remind you that smoking destroys lips like nothing else.
 Just kick the butt sooner if you want to stop hurting your overall health.
 Smoking tends to dehydrate and thereby, darken lips.
 There is no substitute to quitting smoking if you want healthy lips.